Pigeon API

 }

-Customer
+Customer API

-Endpoint: /api/customer
+Endpoint /api/customer

 GET /api/customer?client_id=your_client_id&api_key=your_secret_api_key&id=6e4a8f33oreg8jd0ln1